hamikm/NetworkSimulator/README.md

 }
 ```

-#### Driver
+We have written up the three provided test cases in this format, but the simulation will in principle handle others.

-Main file that parses console arguments to generate a network from the JSON input file, create a simulation object and log file, and begin simulation.
+#### Driver File and Simulation Class

-#### Simulation
+Our `main` function lives in `driver.cpp.`.
+This file handles console arguments and initializes a `simulation` object, whose job is to parse input files, populate in-memory flow, router, host, and link collections, and queue some initial events.
+The driver then instructs the simulation object to enter its main loop, where events are dequeued and run.

 #### Logging

-JSON for Modern C++ is the C++ JSON parsing module used to write the logger in JSON format.
+JSON for Modern C++ is the C++ JSON parsing module used to write the log file in JSON format.
 A logger file is created every time a simluation is run, thus all logger related functions are stored under a simulation object.
 Data is logged every time an event is run.
 In order to speed up graphing and reduce the size of the log file, 1 in every 10 events is actually logged.

 This simulation logs the following: